storj/docs/src/pages/dcs/how-tos/video-content-delivery-with-storj-and-livepeer/index.md

 createdAt: 2023-02-28T20:39:08.000Z
 updatedAt: 2023-02-28T22:58:50.000Z
 docId: S-xrhs_X1YHLh4CmwOt2T
-description: Learn to build a completely decentralized, fast video content delivery service.
-With over tens of thousands of Storj nodes around the world, see how simple it can be to remove your reliance on centralized providers.
 ---

 Learn to build a completely decentralized, **fast** video content delivery service.
 With over tens of thousands of Storj nodes around the world, see how simple it can be to remove your reliance on centralized providers.
 Gain a solid understanding of the steps required to host video files from Storj (an object storage provider) and transcode them with the Livepeer API.